Skateboards, foot scooters and similar

 Rules for wheeled recreational devices

-You're not legally required to wear a helmet when using wheeled recreational devices (other than motorised foot scooters).
-However, to reduce injuries you should wear protective clothing such as an approved helmet, knee and elbow pads, and wrist guards.
+You're not legally required to wear a helmet when using human-powered wheeled recreational devices.
+However, a helmet is required if the foot scooter has an electric motor.
+To reduce injuries you should wear protective clothing such as an approved helmet, knee and elbow pads, and wrist guards.

 Most devices don't need to be registered to operate on Queensland's road network.